Here’s everything else you’ll need to know for an unforgettable trip to Atlantic Canada.

 Customs and Immigration

-All our partner ports will be happy to greet your guests and welcome them on board.
+All of our partner ports will be happy to greet you and your guests, and welcome you ashore.
 Please remember, however, that visitors will have to go through Canadian Customs upon arriving at their first Port.
 Here are a few of the most important things to note.

 Guests must have a valid passport if they are visiting Canada from any country, including the United States.

 Visitors coming from certain countries will require a visitor visa.
 It must be obtained at a visa office outside Canada.
 To know if someone requires a visa to enter Canada, contact the nearest Canadian Diplomatic Mission.
 For additional information, click here or visit Canada Border Services Agency's website.

 Traveling with Children